Or convert from a string with base 2.

 return vo

-module to work out how old you are in days.from datetime import date
+date class from the datetime module to work out how old you are in days.from datetime import date

 today = date.today()